Cellar Spider Facts

-Often mistaken for other spider species, cellar spiders are commonly called, daddy longlegs spiders, granddaddy longlegs spiders, carpenter spiders or vibrating spiders.
-Confusion arises due to applying the name "daddy longlegs" to two distantly related arthropod groups: harvestmen, which are arachnids but not spiders, and crane flies which are insects.
+Often mistaken for other spider species, cellar spiders are commonly called daddy longlegs spiders, granddaddy longlegs spiders, carpenter spiders or vibrating spiders.
+Confusion arises due to applying the name "daddy longlegs" to two distantly related arthropod groups: harvestmen, which are arachnids but not spiders, and crane flies, which are insects.

-Found on every continent in the world, except Antarctica, cellar spiders hang upside-down in messy, irregular, tangled webs.
+Cellar spiders hang upside-down in messy, irregular, tangled webs.
 Preferring the dark, damp recesses of caves, under rocks, under loose bark, abandoned mammal burrows, in addition to undisturbed areas such as cellars and basements, cellar spiders also spin their webs in warm, dry windows and attics.

 Although cellar spider webs don’t contain adhesive properties, their random web structure traps insects, making their escapes difficult.
 After snaring prey, cellar spiders quickly envelop their prey with silk then inflict fatal bites.
 Cellar spiders may eat prey immediately or store their catches for later.